dfelinto/blender-manual/manual/editors/3dview/navigate/walk_fly.rst

    * - :kbd:`D`/:kbd:`Right`
      - Strafe right.
    * - :kbd:`E`
-     - Move up -- only available if *Gravity* off.
+     - Move up -- only available if *Gravity* is off.
    * - :kbd:`Q`
-     - Move down -- only available if *Gravity* off.
+     - Move down -- only available if *Gravity* is off.
    * - :kbd:`Spacebar`
-     - Teleport location at the cross-hair
-       (offset by the *Camera Height* value set in the :doc:`Preferences </editors/preferences/index>`).
+     - Teleport to the location at the crosshair (offset by the *Camera Height* value set in the Preferences).
    * - :kbd:`WheelUp`/:kbd:`NumpadPlus`
-     - Increase the movement speed for this open :term:`session`.
+     - Increase the movement speed.
    * - :kbd:`WheelDown`/:kbd:`NumpadMinus`
-     - Decrease the movement speed for this open :term:`session`.
+     - Decrease the movement speed.
    * - :kbd:`Shift`
      - Speed up the movement temporarily.
    * - :kbd:`Alt`